crucioarmus/crucioarmus/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m Alishba, a sophomore in Financial Technology and a part-time STEM trainer.
-I’m currently learning Machine Learning and Data Analysis.
+Hi!
+I'm  Alishba ,Sophomore in FinTech exploring Machine Learning and AI through hands-on projects, with interest in applications across finance and healthcare.